- Smart Hub

 By law we have three working days to complete requests for new service, but typically service can be connected the next business day.
 Emergency service restoration due to storms or natural disasters takes priority over new service connections.

 You may pay your bill via U.S. mail; you may bring your payment to the office, or you may drop your payment in our night depository.
-You may pay via the telephone with MasterCard, Visa or with a check.
+You may pay via the telephone with MasterCard, Visa, Discover or with a check.
 You may sign up for our EZ Power Pay program where funds to pay your bill are automatically deducted from your financial institution or credit card account.
 Or you may pay your bill online by clicking the Online Bill Payment link.
 No fee is assessed for paying your bill online or with a credit card.

 YES.
 A special agreement consists of paying a minimum amount of $10.00 or ten percent of the total bill, which ever is greater, and the remaining balance to be paid before the following due date.
 You must sign an agreement that states the terms agreed upon.
 Special agreements are limited to two (2) per 12-month period.
 If you default on a special agreement, your service could be disconnected and you will not be eligible for another special agreement for 12 months.